A Blonde Woman: Analysis

 In the National Gallery catalogues, this picture was formerly titled Flora, after the ancient Roman goddess of spring and flowers.
 Certain particularities of the composition, such as the small posy of forget-me-nots, buttercups (or wall-flowers) and primroses held in the subject's right hand, and the erotic suggestion of the loosened chemise, have drawn comparison with Titian's earlier painting of the same name.
 Richter writes of the "cold whiteness" of the chemise which has fallen away from the shoulders, "like the discarded sheath of an opening flower".
 Gould thinks the influence of Titian likely, though unprovable given the dearth of primary sources for the picture.

 The identity of the sitter is unknown, and according to Gould impossible to determine given the "summary treatment of the features".
 Richter, conversely, describes Palma's "carefully individualised heads" of women as portraits.
 Palma painted a number of similar half-lengths of (real or ideal) beauties, and the type became one of his specialities.
-Such eroticised images, never intended for public exhibition, were by a clientele of wealthy male collectors and hung in private apartments.
+Such eroticised images, never intended for public exhibition, were for a clientele of wealthy male collectors and hung in private apartments.
 There is also evidence that some successful courtesans and mistresses bought and owned alluring portraits of themselves to advertise their charms.
 Portraits of such well-known women were ordered by their lovers and admirers, who were sometimes even pictured with them.
 (Note: Compare, for example, Laura Dianti, the Woman with a Mirror, by Titian, in the Louvre, and similar pictures by Paris Bordone in the Brera and elsewhere.)